 Dr. Reichanadter served as a consultant with the Lafayette Parish Schools in Lafayette, Louisiana where she provided professional development in implementing focused literacy strategies including Reader’s Workshop resulting in school improvement.
 Following a two-year implementation plan, the Lafayette Parish Schools eliminated all failing elementary school grades.

 Dr. Reichanadter joined MSD Pike Township on January 1, 2017.
 Dr. Reichanadter currently serves as a Board Member with the Indiana Urban School Association where she actively participates on the legislative committee to bring awareness to the discriminating funding challenges for children in urban areas throughout the State of Indiana.
-Dr. Reichanadter is a 2015 graduate of the Hoosier Fellows Program through the Indiana University Kelly School of Business.
+Dr. Reichanadter is a 2015 graduate of the Hoosier Fellows Program through the Indiana University Kelley School of Business.
 This distinguished leadership program focuses on innovative research, curriculum, and transformational leadership.
 Dr. Reichanadter serves as a Board Member for the Pike YMCA.

 Dr. Reichanadter is grateful for the opportunity to serve the Pike Township Schools and continue a culture of excellence.
 Dr. Reichanadter and her husband, John, live in Pike Township.
-They have two adult children who live in the Indianapolis area.
+They have two adult children that live in the Indianapolis area.